 The southern banks of the Arno aren’t just good for shopping.
-Medici princes used to escape here too, to wander the cypress-lined avenues of the Boboli Gardens (Piazza Pitti).
-Further west and more steeply pitched, the Bardini Gardens (Via de’ Bardi 1) offer superb sunset views over the city with a foreground filled with garden fountains and classical statuary.
-Just a little further west still, and suddenly you’re in country lanes, winding past orchards as you wend your way uphill to the Basilica of San Miniato al Monte (Via delle Porte Sante, 055 234 2731).
+Medici princes used to escape here, too, to wander the terraces of the Bardini Gardens (Via de’ Bardi 1) and enjoy views over the city.
+Just a little further west still, and suddenly you’re in country lanes, wending your way uphill to the Basilica of San Miniato al Monte (Via delle Porte Sante, 055 234 2731).
 Your walk won’t be half as challenging as that of early Christian martyr Miniato, who allegedly walked up here with his head under his arm after he was beheaded in central Florence.
-The chapel built in his memory is a beautiful early Tuscan Romanesque structure with a geometric marble facade and mosaics that glitter in the setting sun.
+The chapel built in his memory is a beautiful early Tuscan Romanesque structure with mosaics that glitter in the setting sun.
 Once the sun goes down, retire to Flò (Piazzale Michelangelo 84, 055 650 791), the hippest place to be seen on sultry summer nights.